 MHA in its order dated 15th April 2020 has provided measures to be implemented in all offices, factories, and other establishments.
 In Annexure II of said order, MHA has issued a Standard Operating Procedure which is mandatory to be implemented in offices, factories, and other establishments for the safety of their employees.
-Some of the important measures covered by the order are:

 Section 17 (5) of the CGST Act, 2017 clearly disallows ITC on medical insurance, hiring of a motor vehicle, etc taken for employees provided that the input tax credit in respect of such goods or services or both shall be available, where it is obligatory for an employer to provide the same to its employees under any law for the time being in force.
 Therefore, as per MHA guidelines dated 15th April 2020 ITC is admissible on medical insurance and on the hiring of vehicles.

 We want to bring to the attention of our readers that these could be grey areas to be resolved but in view of the paper writers, once the order has been issued by the MHA and it is made mandatory in nature for anyone and failure in following these guidelines could invite penal action, it could very well be said that such services are covered in the clause “mandatory for an employer under the law”.
 Therefore ITC should be eligible.
-Various nature of expenses and applicability of these provisions could be tabulated as below:
+Various nature of staff welfare expense and applicability of these provisions could be tabulated as below:

 |Nature of expenses||ITC eligible||Eligible if mandatory under law||Whether covered in MHA|

 |Food and beverages||No||Yes||No|